When you'll get your first payment

 You’ve had a compensation payment

-You may have to wait if you’ve had a lump sum compensation payment.
+If you’ve had a lump sum compensation payment, you may have to wait.
 The time you have to wait is relative to your lump sum payment.
 Use our estimator or contact us for information about your compensation preclusion period.

 This waiting period may apply if you or your partner have stopped work and got leave or redundancy payments.